Back in college, Sanket and I would hang out in bars and try to talk to women but I was horrible at it.

 In other words, never say “in my opinion” (or worse “IMHO”).
 We know it’s your opinion.
 You’re writing it.

-I spent the entire 90s writing bad fiction.
-5 bad novels.
+I spent the entire ’90s writing bad fiction.
+Five bad novels.
 Dozens of bad stories.
 But I learned to handle massive rejection.
 And how to put two words together.
-In my head, I won the pulitzer prize.
+In my head, I won the Pulitzer prize.
 But in my hand, over 100 rejection letters.

 You can’t write without first reading.
 A lot.
 When I was writing five bad novels in a row I would read all day long whenever I wasn’t writing (I had a job as a programmer, which I would do for about five minutes a day because my programs all worked and I just had to “maintain” them).
 I read everything I could get my hands on.

 Before I write every day I spend 30-60 minutes reading high quality short stories poetry, or essays.
 Here are some authors to start: